Taroko National Park: Transportation

 Taroko National Park is typically accessed from Hualien City where various tours, buses, and transport options are available next to the Hualien Train station.
-The closest train station to the park is Xincheng Station of the Taiwan Railways Administration, roughly 7 km from the park's main headquarters.
+The closest train station to the park is Xincheng Station of Taiwan Railway, roughly 7 km from the park's main headquarters.
 Due to Xincheng's distance from the park itself, visitors looking to get closer to the park will typically utilize the many tour buses and taxis available.